abhinemani/abhinemani.github.io/_posts/2026-01-31-GenAI-Research.md

 ![Cronkite Homepage](/img/cronkite-interview.png)

 ## Being Questioned by a Machine
 The system worked in unexpected ways; it pushed me harder and gathered more information than a human interviewer has in my experience.
-And it seems that we can take broad ideas like AI into specific examples:
+And it seems that we can take broad ideas like AI into specific examples.

 The clearest signal that this approach was different didn’t come from a dashboard.
 It came from the experience of being questioned.
 Here's an example: